Quilting Services

 Finishing services

-I would love to return your quilt to you completely finished so I offer trimming and binding services.
-If you would like binding services please include your binding fabric, clearly labeled, when you ship or drop off your quilt.
-Making 2 ½" binding strips is included in the pricing.
+I would love to return your quilt completely finished and ready to enjoy, so I offer trimming and binding services for your convenience.
+If you would like me to take care of the binding, just include your binding fabric (clearly labeled please!), when you ship or drop off your quilt.
+I'll cut the 2 ½" strips for you.
+It's all part of the binding service.

 -